acuvity/mcp-servers-registry/mcp-server-openapi-schema/README.md

 > [!TIP]
 > Given mcp-server-openapi-schema scope of operation the intended usage is to run natively on the targeted machine to access local resources.

+**Environment variables and secrets:**
+  - `SCHEMA_PATH` required to be set

+For more information and extra configuration you can consult the [package](https://github.com/hannesj/mcp-openapi-schema) documentation.

 # 🧰 Clients Integrations